 What Makes Me Nervous, And Why

-Actually, a lot of factors makes me nervous… intense worrying, upcoming examinations, job interviews, simple inquiries… a lot.
+Actually, a lot of factors make me nervous… intense worrying, upcoming examinations, job interviews, simple inquiries… a lot.
 But perhaps I could at least list down some remarkable cause of nervousness that could lead to shock or unconsciousness.

 - Fear of humiliation.
-I was having a hard time with inquiries or approaching someone I knew, possibly due to the fact that they might just gave me a stare or say something bad that is equivalent to rejection.
+I was having a hard time with inquiries or approaching someone I knew, possibly due to the fact that they might just give me a stare or say something bad that is equivalent to rejection.
 Because of that, I’ve developed rejection sensitivity and I’m reluctant and nervous to do anything related to asking questions or asking for help.
-Also, I tend to be a snob, leading them to wonder why I was not approaching them (though that slightly changed throughout the years but I still have the doubt).
+Also, I tend to be a snob, leading them to wonder why I was not approaching them (though that slightly changed throughout the years, I still have the doubt).
 The reason for this dates back to my bad experiences in Elementary and continued until High School.

 - Possible bad news.
 Whether if it’s someone close to you just died or in a terrible situation, that would give me a shock and will remain at a loss for quite some time until I could finally redeem myself and getting over it.

 - Lost item, forgotten task or unattended matters.
 This is the reason why I keep on double checking on my things or anything at home.
 Before leaving the house, I always make sure that everything is unplugged, the lights are off, the doors are locked and the gas tank and water faucets are turned off.
 Common safety sense.
-On the road, I always checked my bag at times to make sure that I didn’t lost or even drop something on the way to my destination.
+On the road, I always checked my bag at times to make sure that I didn’t lose or even drop something on the way to my destination.
 It’s usually the valuables that I need to keep looking after.
 Not doing this could cause me more than a simple nervousness.

 - Time pressure.
 Time constraints are the worst cause of nervousness, whether you’re in a great hurry to get to school or work on time, or finishing a school project that needs to be passed the next day.
 Cramming before exams, doing lots of research and preparing everything before the deadline… it’s nervousness + stress.